noelhonkkis-star/Oreo-V1/README.md

 ## 🔗Great Modules to Pair With This Addon

-Pair your Glazed setup with these built-in Meteor modules for max efficiency:
+Pair your oreo setup with these built-in Meteor modules for max efficiency:

 - `Auto Replenish` – Automatically restocks blocks/tools
 - `Auto Eat` – Keeps your hunger up